SimonW412/BikeGuider/notebook.md

 |3.25|2.0|3.25|**1.0**|

 Summary: Participants prefer a medium‑high intensity wave pattern (fluctuate between 0% and 75% PWM duty cycle every 100ms for 2s), offering the best tradeoff for intuitiveness and physical comfort.
 100% intensity remains useful for critical alerts; 25% is comfortable but too subtle to rely on.

+### Week 6

+**Bluetooth Low Power**
+We are trying to set up the Bluetooth Low Power (BLE) for communication between the Android App and ESP32 chip.
+We tried to send simple messages from Android App to esp32 chip first just for testing.
+Then, we planned to send more complex messages with different data structures to see whether the connection is reliable or not.

+**Mapbox Map Interface**
+We experimented with the Mapbox Map APIs for all navigation info.
+If we can successfully capture the navigation info from API, the app is responsible for sending this info to esp32.
+The data format is still being determined.

+**Camera**
+We connected OV7670 camera to ESP32 board.
+We identified a I2C issue caused by ESP IDF 5.4.1 and esp32-camera driver 2.0.15.
+The I2C communication between the camera and esp32 cannot be established (no acknowledgement issue).
+Downgrading the esp32-camera module from 2.0.15 to 2.0.11 temporarily solve the problem.
+While successfully connect camera to esp32, our esp32 board do not has external ram for frame buffer and has limited computing power.
+Thus, we plan to add a MAX78000 board with camera onboard to achieve the object detection functionality and use SPI to connect esp32 and MAX78000 boards.